jacklandrin/OnlySwitch/README.md

 I use classOfDevice(2360344) to check if a bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AriPods Pros.
 If you are using AirPods 1~3, please tell me what the classOfDevice is.
 Or I can detect the count of battery value to check if AirPods(when count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.

 ## About Radio Player
-Radio Player supports m3u stream since version 1.6, but without sound wave effect.
+Radio Player supports m3u, acc stream, but without sound wave effect.
 If your Radio Player crashes, please send the crash log and stream url to me.
+You can close sound wave effect on Radio setting, and that player is AVPlayer, more stable.

 ## About Low Power Mode
 Low Power Mode uses Terminal commands that require root access, so the app will ask you to enter password on every toggle.